 Statement on Creation

-We the faculty of Greenville Presbyterian Theological Seminary wish to acknowledge publicly our view on creation so that the churches and individuals supporting the Seminary may know what to expect from classroom instruction and faculty writing.
+We the faculty of Westminster Presbyterian Theological Seminary wish to acknowledge publicly our view on creation so that the churches and individuals supporting the Seminary may know what to expect from classroom instruction and faculty writing.
 In so doing, we note the following as preliminaries:

 - the issue of creation has long been considered a fundamental Christian belief, one that distinguishes Christianity from other religions;